Huntsville’s Twickenham is north Alabama’s best residential historic district

-Historic places tourism in Alabama’ Rocket City top historic district
+Historic places tourism in the Rocket City’s top historic district

 Before Huntsville was officially named Huntsville, Leroy Pope led efforts to name it Twickenham after the suburb of the same name in London where his renowned relative — 18th-century poet Alexander Pope — resided.
-Prior to that, the community had been called Hunt’s Spring.
-The first settler, John Hunt, built a cabin there in 1805.
+Prior to that, the settlement known as Hunt’s Spring existed here where John Hunt built a cabin in 1805.

 In 1809, the Mississippi Territory House of Representatives passed legislation that allowed for the platting of the town, along with authorization to build some government buildings and auction the land.
 The legislative act included the name Twickenham.
 But in 1811, the rapidly growing town was incorporated as Huntsville as a majority preferred naming it in honor of Hunt.
 It was the first incorporated town in the Alabama Territory.